A pretty, peaceful place

 Like many of Hue's historic sites, the Citadel is hardly ancient -- construction first began in 1805, under the rule of Gia Long, the first of the Nguyen Dynasty rulers.
 Thereafter it functioned as the imperial seat of government.

 Over the years, new buildings were added, and the fortifications strengthened to fend off would-be attackers.
 At its height, it was comparable to the Forbidden City in Beijing, but when the Vietnamese took on the French here in 1947, it was badly damaged.
-The coupe de gras came during the 1968 Tet Offensive, when it was mercilessly bombed first by the North Vietnamese before they took the city, then by the Americans before they took it back.
-Precious few of the interior structures were left standing, though the fortified walls survived the barrage of ordinance.
+Then the 1968 Tet Offensive saw it mercilessly bombed, first by the North Vietnamese before they took the city, then by the Americans before they took it back.
+Precious few of the interior structures were left standing, though the fortified walls survived.

 Our only complaint about the tour is that it didn't cover quite the entire Citadel and we saw a bit more when we went on our own.
 So, once your guide is done with you, hang around and explore.

 You can enrich the experience by taking a look at the book Life in the Forbidden Purple City, by Ton Thai Binh, Danang Publishing House, 2003.
-It's not a particularly great book, but it will give some informed questions to ask your guide.
+It's not a great book, but it will help you think of some informed questions to ask your guide.
 It's available for 30,000 VND at most book stores in town.

-You can get a picture of yourself in royal dress sitting on the Emperor's throne for 25,000 VND, more if you want two Vietnamese dressed as Mandarins to pose with you.
+You can get a picture of yourself in royal dress sitting on the Emperor's throne for 100,000 VND, or more if you want two Vietnamese dressed as mandarins to pose with you.
 A similar photo op is available at the Hall of the Mandarins.

-If you decide not to go the guide route, it's still a pretty, peaceful place with a smattering of interesting buildings worth walking around and exploring on a lazy day.
+If you decide not to go the guide route, the Citadel is still a pretty, peaceful place with a smattering of interesting buildings worth walking around and exploring on a lazy day.